Microsoft-UK-DevOps-Squad/DevExperience/index.md

 nav_order: 1
 ---

-## E2E DevOps Reference Architecture
+# E2E DevOps Reference Architecture

-High-level overview of the E2E DevOps Reference Architecture.
+This website provides a high-level overview of a Microsoft E2E DevOps Reference Architecture, covering  topics such as repo structures, RBAC roles, CI/CD pipeline best practices, security, AI and project management.
+It is designed to bring customers and partners to a 200-level understanding of DevOps best practices when working with ADO (Azure DevOps) & GH (GitHub).
+You will need a basic level of Development & Project Management understanding.

 ---